 Neil Matheson is Senior Lecturer in Theory and Criticism of Photography.
 He is a photographer and academic whose research is focused on surrealism, contemporary art and photography.
-Trained originally in photography, his doctoral research in the theory and history of art at the University of Kent focused on surrealism and masculinity.
-His research work has embraced the work of a wide range of artists and photographers, including Artaud, Magritte, Ithell Colquhoun, E.L.T.
-Mesens, Paul McCarthy, Neo Rauch and Thomas Demand.
-He also participated in an AHRC funded project on Spiritualism and photography.
-Current research has focused on Japanese art and photography of the postwar era and its relationship with contemporary European art movements.
+His research embraces the work of a wide range of artists and photographers, as well as Japanese art and photography of the postwar era and its relationship with contemporary European art movements.

 We understand photography as a broad inter-disciplinary field of study based on the photographic image, set within the distinct but overlapping networks of visual art, culture and media practice.
 Current focus includes contemporary art, social media, digital imaging, politics and big data networks.